Teen killed, 4 others injured in stabbing while tubing on Wisconsin river - NewsBreak

 Teen killed, 4 others injured in stabbing while tubing on Wisconsin river

-On Saturday, the St. Croix County Sheriff’s Office reported that deputies were responding to a critical incident on the Apple River in the Town of Somerset, about 35 miles west of Minneapolis.
+On Saturday, the St. Croix County Sheriff’s Office reported that deputies were responding to a critical incident on the Apple River in the Town of Somerset, about 35 miles east of Minneapolis.

 Unfortunately, one of the five victims, a 17-year-old Minnesota boy, was later pronounced dead due to his injuries, WCCO reported.